- Go Hiking

 - About Us

-Top 10 Fall Hikes to View Spectacular Autumn Foliage in NY-NJ - 2014
+Top 10 Fall Hikes to View Spectacular Autumn Foliage in NY-NJ: 2015

-We asked the authors and editors of Trail Conference publications, as well as NYNJTC program coordinators, for their favorite fall destinations.
-Their top 10 recommendations (in no particular order), all day trips accessible from anywhere within the region, are below.
-Click to find details about each hike and how to get to it.
-Then get out and enjoy the great outdoors close to home on trails maintained by volunteers with the New York-New Jersey Trail Conference!
+We asked our staff and volunteers for their favorite fall destinations.
+Their top 10 recommendations (in no particular order) are all day trips accessible from anywhere within the region.
+Click through the list below to find details and directions for each hike.
+Then get out and enjoy the great outdoors on trails maintained by volunteers of the New York-New Jersey Trail Conference!

 You can also share your own favorite fall hike.
 Just go to the bottom of this page, click on Add New Comment, and enter a description of the hike.
 (You must be a registered, logged-in user of the site to see and write comments.
 To register, click on the Register link in left column.)

-Reminder: Hunting season is already underway in some areas.
+Reminder: Hunting season starts October 1 in some areas.
 Click here for info about this year's hunting seasons in New York and New Jersey and links to No Hunting areas.

 Follow the FoliageClick here for weekly